 Mr. Savikataaq (interpretation): Thank you, Mr. Speaker.
-Good afternoon to the people of Arviat.
+I say "good day" to the people of Arviat.

-(interpretation ends) I think the minister of Housing should get some exercise today.
-My questions are for the Minister of Housing, and they pertain to Igluliuqatigiingniq, Nunavut 3000, which is to build 3,000 houses by 2030, which is very ambitious as the minister stated, especially since it didn't come with any funding announcement.
-It was announced that the houses will be built, but there were no funding announcements to do what possibly is a \$2 billion project, that's with a "B."

-To reach their goal, they have to start the construction of 428 units a year, every year until 2030.
+(interpretation ends) Mr. Speaker, I think the Minister of Housing should get some exercise today.
+My questions are for the Minister of Housing and they pertain to Igluliuqatigiingniq Nunavut 3000, which is to build 3,000 houses by 2030, which is very ambitious, as the minister stated, especially since it didn't come with any funding announcement.
+It was announced that the houses will be built, but there were no funding announcements to do what possibly is a \$2 billion project, that's with a "B." To reach their goal, they have to start the construction of 428 units a year, every year until 2030.

-Mr. Speaker, before and maybe now, the minister will explain.
-The allocation of public housing units were based on the wait list of all the communities.
-As of March 31, 2022, almost a year ago, Arviat had a wait list of 289.
-This is from housing corporation's documents, and by 2030, Arviat is supposed to get 165 public housing units, which is really good, but they still will be short 124 units to have everyone on the wait list that is almost on the waitlist from almost a year ago.
+Mr. Speaker, before and maybe now the minister will explain, the allocation of public housing units were based on the waitlist of all the communities.
+As of March 31, 2022, almost a year ago, Arviat had a waitlist of 289.
+This is from the housing corporation's documents.
+By 2030, Arviat is supposed to get 165 public housing units, which is really good, but they still will be short 124 units to have everyone that is on the waitlist from almost a year ago.

-So my question is: will the allocation of houses still be based on the wait list from the communities?
-The reason I ask that is, as MLAs, we know what the wait list is, it is public, and we can judge that the houses are being allocated to the communities based on the wait list, which is transparent.
-It is not political or boards, it is just straight-on needs.
-I would like to ask the minister: will the allocation of houses continue to be based on the wait list?
+My question is: will the allocation of houses still be based on the waitlists from the communities?
+The reason I ask that is as MLAs, we know what the waitlist is, it is public, and we can judge that the houses are being allocated to the communities based on the waitlist, which is transparent.
+It is not political or boards; it is just straight-on needs.
+I would like to ask the minister: will the allocation of houses continue to be based on the waitlists?
 Thank you.